For years, Visa has accounted for 50% of overall card spend in the United States and a whopping 70% share in the debit card category.

 First, merchant processors commonly apply a $20-$50 per item fee to each incoming chargeback.
 This can mean, for instance, that a $10 lunch served to a fraudster at a roadside diner might end up as a $60 merchant loss!

-The combination of unsuppressed chargebacks, acquirer surcharges and a more rigid dispute process will hit some merchants very hard.
+The combination of unsuppressed chargebacks, acquirer surcharges and a more rigid dispute process could hit unprotected merchants very hard.